ruscoe/filemoji/README.md

 # Filemoji

-A JavaScript library that automatically adds emoji in front of file links based on their extensions.
+Filemoji is a JavaScript library that scans anchor (`<a>`) elements on the page and prepends an emoji based on the file type of the href target.